robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 how Robot Framework discovers what keywords a library implements, what arguments and documentation these keywords have, and how the keywords are actually executed.
-With the static API, all this is done using reflection (except for the documentation of Java libraries), but dynamic libraries have special methods that are used for these purposes.
+With the static API, all this is done using reflection, but dynamic libraries have special methods that are used for these purposes.

 One of the benefits of the dynamic API is that you have more flexibility in organizing your library.
 With the static API, you must have all